 Why Every Maintenance Team Needs CMMS Superusers

-While it’s crucial for all maintenance staff to be familiar with CMMS software, training a select group as CMMS superusers can drastically improve the software’s adoption and usage.
-These superusers can serve as the go-to experts for troubleshooting, guiding other staff, and providing ongoing support.
+While it is important for all maintenance staff to be familiar with CMMS software, training a dedicated group of CMMS superusers can significantly improve adoption and day-to-day usage.
+These superusers act as internal experts who support troubleshooting, guide colleagues, and provide continuous assistance.

-• Ensure proper usage of the system across various teams
+Ensure proper usage of the CMMS across different teams and shifts

-• Drive continuous improvement by using advanced features and customizations within the software
+Drive continuous improvement by leveraging advanced features and configuration options within the system

 The Pitfalls of Insufficient CMMS Training